A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: A class of special extensions

-\end{enumerate} In this case $(Z,r) = (X,r_X)\stu^{\ast} (Y,r_Y)$ is a generalized strong twisted union of $X$ and $Y$ see Definition \ref{STUgendef}. \end{enumerate} \end{theorem} \begin{proof} Parts (1), (2), (3) and (4) are easy, and we leave their proof to the reader.
+\end{enumerate} In this case $(Z,r) = (X,r_X)\stu^{\ast} (Y,r_Y)$ is a generalized strong twisted union of $X$ and $Y$, see Definition \ref{STUgendef}. \end{enumerate} \end{theorem} \begin{proof} Parts (1), (2), (3) and (4) are easy, and we leave their proof to the reader.
 We shall prove part (5).
 Assume $(Z,r)$ obeys YBE.
 We shall prove condition (a) and (b).
 Consider the diagram (\ref{ybediagramAut}), where $\alpha \in Y, y, z \in X$.
-This diagram contains elements of the orbit of the monomial $\alpha yz \in Z^3$, under the action of the group $\Dcal_3(r).$ Each two monomials in this orbit are equal as elements of $S$
+This diagram contains elements of the orbit of the monomial $\alpha yz \in Z^3$, under the action of the group $\Dcal_3(r).$ All monomials occurring in this orbit are equal elements of $S$

 Therefore,

 Similarly, a diagram starting with an arbitrary monomial of the shape $x\alpha\beta$, where $x \in X$, $\alpha,\beta \in Y$ shows that